Proposed Action

 Multi-Mission Dry Dock Location No multi-mission dry dock constructed Dry Dock 3 Mooring A

-Forge Shop No change New forge shop at Naval Base Kitsap – Bangor No change
+Forge Shop No change New forge shop at Naval Base Kitsap-Bangor No change

 Pier 4 No change Demolish and replace with new pier Demolish and replace with new pier

-Pier 5 No change Demolish No change
+Building 460 No change Demolish and replace No change

-Pier 7 No change Demolish No change
+Former Pier 8 No change Remove select pile foundations No change

 Mooring A No change No change Demolish